KaylaPl4yz/KaylaPl4yz/README.md

 > — The user may tend to get severe moodswings, leading for them to be dry or overly excited in conversations

-> — This user may come across as rude, but they are actually really nice!
+> — This user is rude and insensitive at times, but some times will feel rather emotional and restless.
+Treat them with care

 > — This user may sometimes go Semi Verbal or Non Verbal.